 We are almost ready to start our HAL system.
 However we still need to adjust a few parameters.
 By default, the siggen component generates signals that swing from +1 to -1.
 For our example that is fine, we want the table speed to vary from +1 to -1 inches per second.
 However the scaling of the step pulse generator isn't quite right.
 By default, it generates an output frequency of 1 step per second with an input of 1.000.
 It is unlikely that one step per second will give us one inch per second of table movement.
 Let's assume instead that we have a 5 turn per inch leadscrew, connected to a 200 step per rev stepper with 10x microstepping.
 So it takes 2000 steps for one revolution of the screw, and 5 revolutions to travel one inch. that means the overall scaling is 10000 steps per inch.
 We need to multiply the velocity input to the step pulse generator by 10000 to get the proper output.
-That is exactly what the parameter freqgen.n.velocity-scale is for.
+That is exactly what the parameter stepgen.n.velocity-scale is for.
 In this case, both the X and Y axis have the same scaling, so we set the scaling parameters for both to 10000:

-'''

-halcmd: setp freqgen.0.velocity-scale 10000 halcmd: setp freqgen.1.velocity-scale 10000

-'''

-This velocity scaling means that when the pin freqgen.0.velocity is 1.000, the step generator will generate 10000 pulses per second (10KHz).
-With the motor and leadscrew described above, that will result in the axis moving at exactly 1.000 inches per second.
-This illustrates a key HAL concept - things like scaling are done at the lowest possible level, in this case in the step pulse generator.
-The internal signal X\vel is the velocity of the table in inches per second, and other components such as siggen don't know (or care) about the scaling at all.
+halcmd: setp stepgen.0.position-scale 10000 halcmd: setp stepgen.1.position-scale 10000 halcmd: setp stepgen.0.enable 1 halcmd: setp stepgen.1.enable 1 key HAL concept - things like scaling are done at the lowest possible level, in this case in the step pulse generator.
+The internal signal X-vel is the velocity of the table in inches per second, and other components such as siggen don't know (or care) about the scaling at all.
 If we changed the leadscrew, or motor, we would change only the scaling parameter of the step pulse generator.